Pints to Pounds & Ounces Conversion Calculator

 How to Convert Pints to Pounds

-To convert a pint measurement to a pound measurement, multiply the volume by 1.043176 times the density of the ingredient or material.
+To convert a measurement in pints to pounds, multiply the volume by the density of the ingredient or material.
+Note that in order for this to work, the density must be in pounds per pint (lb/pt).

-Thus, the volume in pounds is equal to the pints multiplied by 1.043176 times the density of the ingredient or material.
+Thus, the weight in pounds is equal to the volume in pints multiplied by 1.0432 times the density (in g/mL) of the ingredient, substance, or material.

 Pints and pounds are both commonly used to measure cooking ingredients.